TheRedEclipse/test-event-calendar/README.md

-Test work to with Event Calendar and relation to Departments and Users
+Test work with functionality pf Event Calendar and relation to Departments and Users with crud

 To start test work perfom: